Sghosh1999/AWS-Machine-Learning-Tricky-Questions/Data Engineering Question.md

 - [x] Data is ingested through Kinesis Data streams -> Output is sent to Kinesis Data Analytics for anomaly detection -> Kinesis data streams digest the output -> Lambda function analyses the results and send an SMS notification using SNS.
 - [ ] Data is ingested through Kinesis Data Firehose -> Output is sent to Kinesis Data Analytics for anomaly detection -> Results are sent to a lambda function which will send SMS through SNS topics.

+**Question 19**
+A trucking company is collecting live image data from its fleet of trucks across the globe.
+The data is growing rapidly and approximately 100 GB of new data is generated every day.
+The company wants to explore machine learning uses cases while ensuring the data is only accessible to specific IAM users.

+Which storage option provides the most processing flexibility and will allow access control with IAM?

+- [ ] Use a database, such as Amazon DynamoDB, to store the images, and set the IAM policies to restrict access to only the desired IAM users.
+- [x] Use an Amazon S3-backed data lake to store the raw images, and set up the permissions using bucket policies.
+- [ ] Setup up Amazon EMR with Hadoop Distributed File System (HDFS) to store the files, and restrict access to the EMR instances using IAM policies.
+- [ ] Configure Amazon EFS with IAM policies to make the data available to Amazon EC2 instances owned by the IAM users.

+**Question 20**
+A financial analytics firm receives continuous streams of transaction data, each record populated with hundreds of columns, the firm faces a challenge.
+A significant portion of this data is irrelevant to their machine learning model, which aims to predict transaction fraud.
+Additionally, certain relevant columns require minor transformations or concatenation.
+What is the most straightforward and storage-efficient method to preprocess this data upon its arrival?
+-[x] Transform the incoming data stream using Kinesis Data Streams and Amazon Kinesis Data Analytics -[ ] Trigger a Glue ETL job to transform the streaming data once it is stored in S3.

+Correct Choice: Transforming the incoming data stream with Kinesis Data Streams and Amazon Kinesis Data Analytics.

+This method is unparalleled in its ability to *filter and refine data in real-time*.
+Kinesis Data Analytics supports SQL for on-the-fly transformations and allows for the immediate removal or alteration of data fields, guaranteeing that only essential, preprocessed data is stored and subsequently analyzed.
+This not only conserves storage resources but also streamlines the analytics workflow.